 As of 2018, V-NAND can stack up to 96 bits high.
 These high capacity V-NAND cells will most likely be aimed at the Enterprise market.
 Once you start building high NAND stacks, the 'simple' V-NAND architecture is not able to access the cells low down in the structure.
 Instead the device is built up a bit like a step pyramid and connections are made by sinking vertical holes (called vias) down from each step to connect with each level.
 Each step must have a specific height, so a 96 layer chip will be about twice as tall as a 48 layer chip.
 These devices are expected to connect with NVMe rather than SATA, to get the access speeds required by Enterprise Systems.

-Flash Memory is used extensively in enterprise storage subsystems as a top level storage tier.
-In fact, many storage subsystems are now 100% flash.
+Flash Memory is used extensively in enterprise storage subsystems, either as an 'All-Flash' subsystem or less commonly as a top level storage tier in a hybrid system.
 As well as big iron, flash storage is also found in personal computers, PDAs, digital audio players, digital cameras, mobile phones, synthesizers, video games, scientific instrumentation, industrial robotics, medical electronics and more.
 Flash has become so popular because it has fast read access times, it is more resistant to mechanical shock than hard disks in portable devices, and it can withstand high pressure, temperature and immersion in water.

 Flash memory was developed from EEPROM (electrically erasable programmable read-only memory) by Toshiba in 1984.
 However while EEPROM has to be completely erased before it could be overwritten, bytes, blocks or pages of flash memory can be re-written.